-The majority of our patients are children and teenagers and we can begin to see children as young as seven.
+The majority of our patients are children and teenagers.
+Typically, we begin to see children as young as seven.
 Early assessments enable our orthodontists to determine if your child will require orthodontic treatment once all their adult teeth have erupted.
 If we believe they will benefit from orthodontics, we can anticipate the optimum time to begin treatment which will deliver the best results.

 Though an orthodontist can enhance a smile at any age, there is an optimal time period to begin treatment which ensures the best result with the least amount of time and expense.
 The Australian Society of Orthodontists (ASO) and the American Association of Orthodontists (AAO) recommend the initial orthodontic evaluation occur at the first sign of orthodontic problems or no later than age 7.
 By this age, most children have a mix of baby teeth and adult teeth, making it easier for the orthodontist to diagnose and correct tooth and jaw problems at the most appropriate time.